Tafawa Balewa Square, Lagos

 CAPTCHA, an exhibition project curated by Egyptian art historian, curator, and educator Sarah Rifky and Lagos Biennial co-artistic director Kathryn Weir, reflects on regimes of seeing and strategies of taking refuge in plain sight.

 Worldmade communities, a convening for participants with a stake in cultural infrastructure that builds capacity and alliances across Africa and elsewhere.
-Aspiring to reclaim and celebrate contemporary art as a community and worldbuilding practice, the programme is curated by Sarah Rifky and Kathryn Weir in conversation with Romi Crawford, Professor and Chair, Department of Visual & Critical Studies, School of the Art Institute of Chicago
+Aspiring to reclaim and celebrate contemporary art as a community and worldbuilding practice, the programme is curated by Sarah Rifky and Kathryn Weir with an intervention by Romi Crawford and the New Art School Modality.